Dynamic sparse graphs with overlapping communities: Experiments

 \subsubsection{Dynamic Stochastic Blockmodel}

 The Dynamic Stochastic Blockmodel (dynSBM)~\citep{matias2017statistical} is the celebrated temporal extension of the SBM where nodes have dynamic single memberships.
-The mathematical formulation of the model is found in Section~\ref{sec:E1} of the Supplementary.
-Parameter estimation is performed with a variational Expectation–Maximization (VEM) algorithm and the authors provide the R software~\citep{matias2017software}.
-We run dynSBM on the binary graph with $p=4$ and generate graphs from the posterior as shown in Figure~\ref{fig:dynSBM_degree_distr_v2}.\footnote{We cannot provide similar uncertainty intervals for dynSBM in the same way as in our case.} Regarding the discovered communities, there is no meaningful thematic interpretation.
+The formulation of the model is found in Section B4 of the Supplementary.
+Parameter estimation is performed with a variational Expectation–Maximization (VEM) algorithm implemented in R~\citep{matias2017software}.
+We run dynSBM on the binary graph with $p=4$ and generate graphs from the posterior predictive.
+As shown in Figure~\ref{fig:dynSBM_degree_distr_v2}, the fit is bad, the model cannot capture well the degree distribution, especially for the low and high degree nodes.
+Regarding the discovered communities, there is no meaningful thematic interpretation.
 Interestingly, at all timesteps, one of the communities has around $80\%$ of the nodes.
 We believe that the poor fit is caused by the high sparsity of the connections and the scale-free degree distribution, which are not features handled by the dynSBM.